eman00x2x/eo-webkit.js/README.md

       // { age: 25, country: "USA" }
       ```

-   ### eo.arrayToDotNotation
+   ### eo.objectToDotNotation
-   `eo.arrayToDotNotation(obj, prefix = '')` Converts a nested object into a flat object with dot notation keys.
+   `eo.objectToDotNotation(obj, prefix = '')` Converts a nested object into a flat object with dot notation keys.

    **Features**
    * **Object Flattening:** Converts a nested object into a flat object with dot notation keys.